Autodesk/bionano-wetLabAccelerator/README.md

 - tx-responseRequest - handle 404 error

+- abstraction for project / container etc. lists so all update when changed, also meta + non-comm methods

 #### Pretty + Nice features

 - groups! ability to lump duplications

+- json editor
+  - ability to drop in new JSON (requires filereader... not too hard though)
+  - copy JSON like bootstrap docs (see https://github.com/blog/1365-a-more-transparent-clipboard-button)

 - add in notes for each container, reference, project, etc. (move away from select)
   - arrow popover extensions
+  - container capabilities

 - better error messages
   - ngMessages for errors / warnings. in addition to just red boxes

-- abstraction for project / container etc. lists so all update when changed

 - updating tx-refs name -> update protocol references